 Host Virtual Lunch & Learns for Target Accounts and Buying Committees

 Maybe you had meetings scheduled with high-profile prospects already in a sales cycle or multiple members of a buying committee.
-Reach out to let them know that the event has been canceled, but that you’d love to still show them a demo (or discuss the information you were planning to review in the meeting, such as an ROI discussion or technical review) over lunch.
+Whether your event gets canceled or their travel plans get derailed, reach out!
+Let them know you’d love to still show them a demo (or discuss the information you were planning to review in the meeting, such as a return-on-investment [ROI] discussion or technical review) over lunch.

 Guest Post on Event Website

-You can still utilize the digital real estate surrounding the events you were planning to attend, as many people will likely still be googling them or poking around their websites.
-Take the content you were planning to present at the event, a long-form article you’ve written on your website, or an important thought leadership concept your team has been focusing on and recycle it into a piece of content the event host can use in their digital platforms.
+If an industry tradeshow gets canceled, you can still utilize the digital real estate surrounding the event, as many people will likely still be Googling it or poking around its website.
+Take the content you were planning to present at the event, a long-form article you’ve written on your website, or an important thought leadership concept your team has been focusing on, and recycle it into a piece of content the event host can use in their digital platforms.

 That might mean you participate in an upcoming webinar they host, or you publish a piece on their blog, or you participate in an interview on their podcast.
 Make sure to pitch something relevant and useful to them; don’t assume they owe you digital real estate since their event was canceled.